agurod42/fabric-pdp/README.md

 ### Strategies
 - `heuristicsStrategy`: Fast PDP signal scoring and best-effort selector discovery; returns a schema-compatible plan with empty patches.
 - `llmStrategy`: Calls the Edge API `POST /api/analyze` which uses OpenAI to return a strict JSON plan.
-- `webllmStrategy`: Executes a strict prompt client-side using WebLLM.
-Requires WebGPU and a WebLLM runtime available in the page context.
-The repo includes a vendored build at `packages/extension/vendor/webllm.min.js`, but it’s not injected by default; the strategy attempts to use existing globals (`window.WebLLM`/`window.webllm`) and falls back to backend if unavailable.

 ### Options
 Open the extension’s Options page: